ProxeusApp/proxeus-core/docs/docker.md

 ## Custom Docker Deployment

 The first method to adapt Proxeus to your infrastructure need is to define the environment variables corresponding to your situation.
 The next level will be to customize a `docker-compose.yml` file.

+For more information see the [Configuration docs](./configure.md).